 10. The fastest recorded horse speed was 55 miles per hour.

 Horses can dash at great speeds.
 Even the slowest of horses have pretty intense velocities in comparison to us.
-However, the top recorded speed for a horse was 55 miles per hour.
+Here’s another fun horse fact, the top recorded speed for a horse was 55 miles per hour.

 If you’re driving on the highway going 55, you understand just how fast that is.
 Imagine a horse beside you keeping up with you every moment.
 Granted, horses can’t keep up at top speeds for long episodes but only for short bursts.